|

 impaired persons.
 The HTML meets the standards of Section 508 of

-the Americans with Disabilites Act which requires that U.S. government
+the Americans with Disabilities Act which requires that U.S. government

 web sites be accessible.
 The new JAWS reader software works successfully